Wearing the Uniform for Air Force Retirees and Veterans

-Educational Institutions - When part of giving military instructions or responsible for military discipline the retiree may also take part and observe while in uniform.
+- Educational institutions: When observing or part of giving military instructions or responsible for military discipline

-Social Events or other functions when the invitation to the event is because of the retired service member's prior service and acquaintances related to that service.
+- Social events: Functions where the invitation to the event is because of the retired service member's prior service

 The Rules for Veterans

-Separated Airmen (regardless of whether or not they served during a time of war) may wear the uniform from place of discharge to home, within 3 months after discharge.
+Separated Airmen (whether or not they served during a time of war) may wear the uniform from place of discharge to home, within 3 months after discharge.

 Medal of Honor Recipients

-The Medal of Honor is obviously special and the recipients deserve the benefits and may wear the uniform at any time except the following events or situations:
+Medal of Honor recipients may wear the medal and uniform at any time except the following events or situations:

-Public or Political Speeches - Participating in public speeches, interviews, picket lines, marches or rallies, or in any public demonstration when the Air Force sanction of the cause for which the activity is conducted may be implied.
+Public or political speeches: Participating in public speeches, interviews, picket lines, marches or rallies, or in any public demonstration when Air Force sanction of the cause for which the activity is conducted may be implied

-Personal or Political Gain - The MOH recipient may not further political activities, private employment, or commercial interests wearing the medal and/or the uniform.
+Personal or political gain: Recipient may not further political activities, private employment, or commercial interests wearing the medal and/or the uniform

-Civilian Employment - MOH recipients may not wear the medal while working in an off-duty civilian capacity.
+Civilian employment: Recipients may not wear the medal while working in an off-duty civilian capacity

-Civil or Criminal Court - The MOH recipient may not wear the medal while participating in civilian court proceedings when the conviction would bring discredit to military service.
+Civil or criminal court: Recipients may not wear the medal while participating in civilian court proceedings when the conviction would bring discredit to military service

-Note: Any individual wearing a US Military uniform is expected to reflect the high personal appearance standards and esprit de corps that the US Military in uniform represent.
-To this end, particular attention will be paid not only to the correct and military wear of uniform components, but also to the individual’s personal and physical appearance.
-All personnel exercising the privilege of wearing a US Military uniform will comply fully with their service's grooming and weight control standards.
+Any individual wearing a U.S. Military uniform is expected to reflect the high personal appearance standards and esprit de corps that the U.S. Military in uniform represent.
+To this end, particular attention is paid not only to the correct and military wear of uniform components, but also to the individual’s personal and physical appearance.
+All personnel exercising the privilege of wearing a U.S. Military uniform are expected to comply fully with their service's grooming and weight control standards.